RemyPorter/ShadowMusic/README.md

 # Getting Started
 ## Space and Time
-The entry point for `shadow` is `space`.
+The entry point for `shaded` is `space`.
 The `space` function generates a linear series in the time dimension, from `0.` to `n` where `n` is the `duration * sample rate`.
 So, a 3 second space, at 44100Hz sample rate, will be an array 132,300 elements long, and each element will store its offset in seconds.
 A `space` is the input for most operations.

 **Example**:
 ```python